 E-bikes aren't cheap, but at $4,999, we feel the Meta Power Race 650B+ is a pretty darn good value.
 Commencal is known for keeping their bike prices reasonable, and this is no exception.
-The component spec is spot on, offering beefy suspension, powerful brakes, and e-bike specific drivetrain, and a comfortable and modern cockpit.
+The component spec is spot on, and very nice considering the price, offering beefy suspension, powerful brakes, and e-bike specific drivetrain, and a comfortable and modern cockpit.
 In our test selection, we feel this is definitely the most bang for your buck.

 If you want an e-bike that climbs well and likes to charge the downhill, then the Commencal Meta Power Race might be the right one for you.

-It was a tough battle for supremacy in the OutdoorGearLab e-MTB test, and the Commencal Meta Power Race 650B+ just narrowly missed taking home top honors.
-That being said, we feel that it is a great value and is our Top Pick for Aggressive Riders.
+It was a tough battle for supremacy in the OutdoorGearLab e-MTB test, and the Commencal Meta Power Race 650B+ couldn't take top honors this time around.
+That being said, we feel that it is a great value and is our Best Buy Award winner.
 It may not have the distance range of the competition, but it has excellent e-bike controls, climbs impressively well, and is a ton of fun to rip downhill.
 The component spec is impressive and this bike is ready to brawl on all but the most technical of downhill trails.
 If fast and flowy is your thing, then check out the Commencal Meta Power 650B+.

 Other Versions and Accessories